itsPreto/baby-code/README.md

 ## 💾 Model Download

-- With everything installed you just need a model.
-- The 7B Llama-2 based model [TheBloke/llama2-7b-chat-codeCherryPop-qLoRA-GGML](https://huggingface.co/TheBloke/llama2-7b-chat-codeCherryPop-qLoRA-GGML) is a model fine-tuned by [a kind redditor](https://www.reddit.com/r/LocalLLaMA/comments/156htzy/i_made_llama2_7b_into_a_really_useful_coder/)
+- The 7B Llama-2 based model [TheBloke/WizardCoder-Python-13B-V1.0-GGUF](https://huggingface.co/TheBloke/WizardCoder-Python-13B-V1.0-GGUF) is a model fine-tuned by [a kind redditor](https://www.reddit.com/r/LocalLLaMA/comments/156htzy/i_made_llama2_7b_into_a_really_useful_coder/)
 - You may also download any other models supported by llama.cpp, of any parameter size of your choosing.
 - Keep in mind that the paramters might need to be tuned for your specific case: